Mohamed Sultan Farah: Demobilisation Initiatives 1993

 The Somaliland government sought unify SNM armed factions to ensure demobilisation and reintegration of ex-combatants into society.

-In early 1994, a well-staged ceremony was held in the Hargeysa football stadium, whereby Somaliland which clans publicly hand over their weapons to the government led by Muhammad Haji Ibrahim Egal.
+In early 1994, a well-staged ceremony was held in the Hargeisa football stadium, whereby Somaliland which clans publicly hand over their weapons to the government led by Muhammad Haji Ibrahim Egal.

+Death

+Sultan Mohamed died on 11 June 2003.
+His son and successor, Sultan Omar Sultan Mohamed was crowned in a ceremony at the Masalaha Cemetery in southern Hargeisa after his burial.